MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-cloud-resources.md

 ## Add additional cloud resources

-After adding cloud resources, based on the resource selected, following shows the changes made to your project and why it is made:
+After adding cloud resources, based on the resource selected, list shows the changes made to your project and why it is made:

 |Resources Added|	What changed|	Why these changes are made|
 |---------------|---------------|-----------------------------|